 Hello, I’m Joe Vennix, and this is where I blog.

-I am currently busy with school and contracting, but from time to time I will post a personal project up here.
+I am currently busy with life and stuff, but from time to time I will post a personal project up here.

-Twitter / Facebook / Github
+Twitter / Github

 Add a spotlight “sheen” to your backgrounds with CSS3